CCRI-Cyberknights/page/docs/DOCUMENT-LOADING.md

 ## Overview

-The CCRI Cyberknights website includes a sophisticated guide loading system that allows standalone HTML files to be seamlessly integrated into the Single-Page Application (SPA) while maintaining their ability to function as independent guides.
+The Cyber Club website includes a sophisticated guide loading system that allows standalone HTML files to be seamlessly integrated into the Single-Page Application (SPA) while maintaining their ability to function as independent guides.

 ## Architecture